 Note: In order for this experiment to work properly, you’ll have to use the Elementor Pro v3.0.9 version and above.
 Currently, this experiment only applies to Elementor Core widget handlers (JS files), and the Swiper library in Elementor and Elementor Pro instances.
 Pro widgets handlers will be added in a later Pro version.
 3rd party addons may cause potential conflicts if they have not optimized their plugins to use this feature properly.

-- Go to Elementor > Settings > Experiments tab.
+- Go to Elementor > Settings > Features tab.

 - Select Active from the Optimized Assets Loading dropdown.
 (Must be activated manually).

 - Click the Save Changes button.